 The best part?

-Castor oil works best when you only use tiny amounts of it.
+Organic, cold-pressed, and hexane-free Castor oil works best when you only use tiny amounts of it.

-With this cost-effective oil, less means more.
+With this cost-effective oil, less is more.

-- 1 What is Castor Oil and how it Is It Produced?
+- 1 What is Castor Oil?

 Folk healers around the world have used Castor oil for a variety of skin and health conditions for thousands of years.